The Broad: Construction

 The museum's unorthodox facade, which the architects refer to as the "veil", was unusually difficult to fabricate, leading to delays in construction.
 In a lawsuit filed in Los Angeles County Superior Court in 2014, the museum sued German fabricator Seele GmbH, Zurich American Insurance Company and the Fidelity and Deposit Company of Maryland for $19.8 million in damages for allegedly failing to deliver the facade's components on schedule.
 The Broad and Seele subsequently agreed to continue work on the museum and to face off later over the dispute.

+Structural engineer

+Nabih Youssef Associates Structural Engineers is the Structural Engineer of Record.
+The museum and parking garage is a 6-story, 110-feet tall structure occupying a city block and enclosing about 250,000 square feet.
+Typical floors are two-way concrete slabs spanning to concrete columns sitting on a mix of spread footings and belled caissons.
+The lateral system is a special reinforced concrete shear walls with long perimeter walls on the north & south sides of the building and short buttressing walls in the opposite direction.